Cancer is a disease of the genome and the genomic features of every tumour are different.

 Oesophageal proteogenomic analysis

-Professor Russell Petty, Chair of Medical Oncology, University of Dundee, is leading the Oesophageal proteomic analysis project.
+Professor Russell Petty, Chair of Medical Oncology, University of Dundee, led the Oesophageal proteomic analysis project.

 Studies of oesophageal adenocarcinomas have provided a comprehensive characterisation of the genomic landscape and identified that it is a disease with high levels of chromosomal instability dominated by structural re-arrangements.